ksu-cs-textbooks/cc210/content/07-objects/08-java/03-instances-testing.md

 ## How to Test

 When testing it is important to avoid "feature creep" in the class.
-We want to avoid adding add attributes or methods that are not called for by the UML class diagram.
+We want to avoid adding attributes or methods that are not called for by the UML class diagram.
 In software development you will drive up test and maintenance cost[^3].

 In this class it is always acceptable to add a `private static void main()` method, even if it is not on the UML, to facilitate testing.
 We will put all our test code <b>for instance classes</b> in `main()`.